- What Is It?

 When should someone seek medical care for croup?

-Although many individuals with croup can be effectively cared for at home, the following list of symptoms suggest that a child should be seen emergently if these symptoms develop:
+Although many individuals with croup can be effectively cared for at home, the following list of symptoms suggests that a child should be seen emergently if these symptoms develop: